pymander/maybe/README.md

 ## Installation

+There are pre-built binaries available on [the project's release page](https://github.com/pymander/maybe/releases).
+You can install one of those by downloading it, making it executable, and sticking it somewhere in your shell's command search path.

-Since there are no binaries being distributed at this time, you will need to [install Go](https://go.dev/dl/), at least version 1.20.
+To install from source, you will need to [install Go](https://go.dev/dl/), at least version 1.20.
 You might as well just get the newest one, you won't regret it.

 With Go installed, you can do the remote install thing with just one step: